cloudmesh-community/fa18-523-60/project-report/report.md

 as *IaaS* and *MongoDB Atlas* as a *DBaaS* platform.
 Though *AWS* is giant a cloud provider with multiple cloud services, we found that *DigitalOcean's* user-friendly virtual machine (VM's) management interface is equally attractive.
-The architecture diagram (dotted box 1) shows the client machine or application tier where the source code(*.py*) was stored and used for performance benchmarking.
+The architecture diagram +@fig:architecture shows the client machine or application tier where the source code(*.py*) was stored and used for performance benchmarking.